 - Arrive in school at 09:00 and sign in.
 There will be a signing in desk in the sixth form common room.

 - Collect an enrolment form.

 - Complete the form using your results printout – don`t guess.

-- Once all of the signatures (3 are needed) you need to get your fully completed form signed by Mr Dusterhoft, Mrs Stewart, Mrs Fish or Mrs McNaughton
+- Once all of the signatures you need to get your fully completed form signed by Mr Dusterhoft, Miss George, Mrs Fish or Mrs McNaughton.

-- Once you have handed your form in you can go home and we will see you at 8.50 on Wed 6th September to begin your Sixth Form journey.
+- Once you have handed your form in you can go home and we will see you at 08:50 on the Wednesday 4th September to begin your Sixth Form journey.

 Mr Dusterhoft (Head of Sixth Form)